 Cesar E. Chavez High School conducts trainings for principals and other school leaders before the start of every school year.
 These trainings include school budget workshops; Discipline Handbook training provided by Schools Legal Service; the state Safe Schools Conference; the Heart of Coaching; Recognizing Substance Abuse; One Note training for effective integration of technology into curricula and instruction; and Illuminate training for use of data to improve student achievement.
 Continued substance abuse trainings are provided throughout the school year.
-There are two additional workshops in November and February provided for principals and upcoming principals on the Law and School Discipline to provide support and guidance.
 At the start of the school year, principals and school leaders receive training on McKinney-Vento eligibility and services, the development of a safety plan, and English learner program requirements and program placement.
 Mentors are provided for new and upcoming administrators to provide support and improve classroom instruction and student achievement.
 CCHS provides Tier II training to promote professional growth and improvement.
 The DJUHSD also provides ongoing, evidence-based professional development opportunities for principals and other school leaders that is focused on improving teaching and student learning and achievement.
-These training are conducted throughout the year and include Thinking Maps; Response to Intervention; Padlet which provides sample lessons, UDL strategies, and how to write IEPs; Motivating Disruptive Students; and PLC training.
+These training are conducted throughout the year and include Thinking Maps; Response to Intervention; Padlet which provides sample lessons, UDL strategies, EDI training, and how to write IEPs; Motivating Disruptive Students; and PLC training.